code-monet/sim-gamer-kit/docs/joystick_gremlin_plugins/index.md

 # Joystick Gremlin Plugins

-A collection of plugins I made for Joystick Gremlin.
+A collection of plugins I made for Joystick Gremlin R13.

 [Joystick as H-shifter](h_shifter.md)